Difference Between Encryption and Decryption

 - They also help in ensuring that the documents haven’t been changed.

-- They are quite helpful for the use of network communication such as the internet and also wherever hackers can access unencrypted data very easily.
+- They are quite helpful for using network communication such as the internet and wherever hackers can access unencrypted data very easily.

-- They are important methods since they help us in protecting our data in a secure manner that we don’t wish anyone else to get access to.
+- They are important methods since they help us in securely protecting our data that we don’t wish anyone else to get access to.

-Head to Head Comparison between Encryption vs Decryption (Infographics)
+Head to Head Comparison between Encryption and Decryption (Infographics)

 Below are the top 6 differences between Encryption vs Decryption